 Translational research on HIV and other chronic infections.

-Our research group consists of five major research teams from Division of Clinical Microbiology, Department of Laboratory Medicine and Division of Infectious Diseases, Department of Medicine Huddinge.
+Our research group consists of four major research teams from Division of Clinical Microbiology, Department of Laboratory Medicine and Division of Infectious Diseases, Department of Medicine Huddinge.
 The researchers interact closely and integrate experimental, translational and clinical research with focus of solving key problems related to HIV treatment, HIV cure, long-term consequences and the spread of HIV.
-The Multi-omics team headed by Dr Ujjwal Neogi, PhD, integrates multi-omics techniques and clinical data to understand the disease control mechanisms in HIV-1 infected Elite controllers, who control their infection, without any therapy, applying the molecular data-first approach, using genomics, transcriptomics, proteomics, metabolomics and clinical phenotypes.
 The driving question of the Microbiota-inflammation team, headed by Dr Piotr Nowak, MD, PhD, is the role of the microbiome in chronic infections like HIV/HCV and Mycobacterium tuberculosis.
 Also the mechanisms behind success of microbiome modulation in the clinic are investigated.
 The Antiviral team performs clinical research on antiretroviral therapy including academic and industry-sponsored in vivo studies.
 It is also involved in cohort studies of ART in low-middle income countries.
 The experimental antiviral research is focused on HIV drug resistance, methods for quantification and elimination of latent HIV and the antiretroviral sensitivity of different subtypes.
 Team Register studies is headed by Associate Professor Veronica Svedhem, MD, PhD whose research is based on data from the national InfCareHIV database, covering all Swedish patients.
 These cohort studies are focused on evaluating new treatment outcomes, long-term side effects, non-HIV related morbidity and life quality over time.
 InfCareHIV is then connected to other national databases like Statistics Sweden, Cause of Death and Cancer Registers.
 Team HIV epidemiology and Molecular phylogenetics, headed by Dr Johanna Brännström, MD, PhD is divided into a clinical oriented unit with focus on the undiagnosed population, late testers and HIV continuum of care and an experimental unit with focus on molecular epidemiology, phylogenetics and phylogeography.
 The two units interact extensively.

 Techniques and infrastructure